 It also benefits from the technical assistance of a pool of international and regional multilateral partners such as the World Bank Group, the Food and Agriculture Organization (FAO), World Food Programme (WFP), African Risk Capacity (ARC); knowledge Partners (Agrinatura, International Food Policy Research Institute – IFPRI, etc.); farmers organizations (ROPPA, EAFF) and private sector (CARGILL, MUNICH RE) among others.

 The Platform for Agricultural Risk Management (PARM) focuses on making risk management an integral part of policy planning and implementation in the agricultural sector in developing countries, with a gender lens.

-For the past years, many international institutions and organizations have placed considerable importance on Agricultural Risk Management (ARM).
-However bottlenecks in terms of lacking capacity, insufficient knowledge transfer between countries, and low take-up of innovation persist in the area of agricultural risk management.
-Several development institutions, NEPAD and local stakeholders have expressed the need for a support facility that fosters the exchange of knowledge and experience, and that assists the public and the private sector in developing countries in building a more structured approach towards agricultural risk management.
+For the past years, many international institutions and organizations have placed considerable importance on Agricultural Risk Management (ARM): they stressed the need for a supportive facility that fosters the exchange of knowledge and experience to assist the public and the private sector in developing countries to build a more structured knowledge-based approach towards agricultural risk management.

 The specific objective of PARM is to strengthen agricultural risk management (ARM) in developing countries, in a holistic manner and on a demand-driven basis by supporting partner countries in making ARM institutional component of agricultural policy.